-- Heat: Your landlord must heat your home from September 1 to June 15.
+- Heat: Your landlord must heat your home from September 1 to June 1.
 The landlord has to make sure the heat is at 20°C or more.
 Some cities have a higher heat standard or slightly different dates.
 Check with your municipality to find out more about minimum heat standards in your community.

 - Privacy: Your landlord can enter your home only for certain reasons.
 For example, your landlord can enter your home to make repairs or show the home to possible tenants or in an emergency.

 - Controlled rent increases: Your landlord may raise your rent once in a 12-month period.
 The amount of the increase has to be within legal limits.
 There are special circumstances when a landlord can apply to the Landlord and Tenant Board to raise it more than the limit in a given year.